- Prices between £2799 - £2899

 Savour the snowy peaks

 It’s another day of acclimatisation today, as we hit pause in the lovely village of Thame.
 This remote Sherpa community lies on an old salt trading route, and it’s largely unchanged by the passing of time.
 Dial down to the rhythm of daily life in the Nepalese highlands, as you get a greater feel for Sherpa culture.
 We’ll start with some improvised yoga and meditation for those who fancy it, amid the mountain ranges.
 Then we’ll climb 200 metres or so above the village to explore the gilded grandeur of the Nyingmapa monastery.
 The oldest of its kind in the Khumbu region, this 16th Century masterpiece nestles on the slopes of Sunder mountain, and its intricate interiors are well worth the demanding ascent.
-Those who fancy it can then take an additional acclimatisation walk up to a shoulder of the Sunder Peak, for a stirring triple-whammy view of Teng Kang Poche, Kongde and Everest mountains.Read more
+To help acclimatise to the altitude we’ll then take a shorter hike up to a shoulder of the Sunder Peak, for a stirring triple-whammy view of Teng Kang Poche, Kongde and Everest mountains.Read more

 Hike amid the giants